 As referenced in the Complete Guide to Ike Jime, this process dramatically improves the appearance and quality of your catch.
 A fish’s appearance is a clear indicator of Ike Jime.

 For example, Benitos typically lose their color and stripes within 15-20 minutes of landing them.
 However, with Ike Jime, Benitos maintain their color and stripes even after being killed.
 The color of the fish’s flesh is another indicator of Ike Jime because when fish are bled properly, their flesh stays its natural color instead of turning dark.
 Fish flesh turns dark when they experience stress because they release stress hormones that degrade the quality of their meat.

-“The fish are just amazing.
-I recently purchased 100 pounds of fish from a local commercial fisherman who Ike Jimes his fish.
-Although we go through these fish in 3-4 days, I know that I can keep them for a week or more because the flavor will only get better.
-We have dry-aged some of these fish and the flavors become more pronounced – but not fishy.
-The skin dries out and allows us to change our techniques to provide different textures.”
+Chef Cimarusti said, “The fish are just amazing.
+I recently purchased 100 pounds of fish from a local commercial fisherman, who Ike Jimes his fish.
+Although we go through these fish in 3-4 days, I can keep them for a week or more because the flavor will only improve.
+We have dry-aged some of these fish, and the flavors become more pronounced, but not fishy.
+The skin dries out, allowing us to change our techniques to provide different textures.”

-Simple yet delicious.
-Chef Michael starts with a mild white meat fish such as a rockfish, in this case bocaccio.
-Snapper, sea basses and most flatfish are great alternatives though.
+Simple and delicious.
+Chef Cimarusti starts with a mild white meat fish like bocaccio.
+Snapper, sea bass, and most flatfish are great alternatives, too.

-Once the pan is back on the heat, he squeezes some lemon juice into the pan with the butter and lets the combination emulsify and foam for a short amount of time.
-Then it’s time to serve.
-He plates the fish and bastes the meat with the sauce he made.
+Once the pan is back on the heat, he squeezes some lemon juice into the pan with the butter, letting the combination emulsify and foam quickly.
+Now it’s time to serve, and Chef Cimarusti plates the fish with the sauce, making a delicious meal.